 Uffington is also one of our 10 Villages to Visit in 2020.
 To find out more, click on the cover below:

 9 – The Old Post Office, Weekley

 Weekley Village is home to many thatched cottages but The Old Post Office is arguably the most picturesque of them all.
-Until very recently, the cottage was still a post office incorporating a popular tea room but sadly they have both closed now.
-Happily, though, the exterior still has a gorgeous vintage sign and a bright red postbox which give interest to the cottage even when the climbers aren’t in bloom!
+Until recently, the cottage was still a post office.
+Happily, though, it is now the popular Lavender Bee Tearoom which opened at the end of 2019.
+The exterior still has a gorgeous vintage sign and a bright red postbox which give interest to the cottage even when the climbers aren’t in bloom!

 10 – The Old Post Office, West Kington Wick

 The Old Post Office in the hamlet of West Kington Wick near Castle Combe is made from a gorgeous stone which makes the red of the post box stand out beautifully!

 We hope you agree that there are some absolutely gorgeous cottages on this list!
 Do let us know in the comments if there are any cottages that you think we should put on our own bucket list for this year.

 Lovely cottages and of course beautiful photos!
 Where is Bretforton?
 Now I’ve seen the pictures I remember Nettleton Shrub!

 Bretforton is in the Vale of Evesham in Worcestershire.
 We went on our way to Snowshill and the Lavender Farm 🙂